-After lunch the hunters gather their stools, gun, other equipment, and a bag of hot peanuts, then head out onto the field.
+After lunch the hunters gather their stools, guns, other equipment, and a bag of hot peanuts, then head out onto the field.

-I had a birds-eye view of the artistry of the hunt.
+During this dove hunt, I had a bird’s-eye view of the hunters’ artistry.
 Hunters strategically position themselves in the field as they work together to harvest as many doves as the law lets them.
 It was beautiful observing the teamwork as they call out to notify each other of approaching birds.
 It’s quite a wonderful experience to see —a team effort.

 A few of the kids and I enjoyed taking refreshments and boiled peanuts out to the hunters.
 It was serendipitous in that we flushed up quite a few birds in the process.